ashukla2019/operating_sys/linux_system_programing.md

 > applicable.

-# PART 0 â€” OPERATING SYSTEM FUNDAMENTALS COMPLETENESS ADDENDUM
+# PART 0 — OPERATING SYSTEM FUNDAMENTALS COMPLETENESS ADDENDUM

 > This section closes the remaining OS-theory gaps that are important for Senior Software Engineer interviews.
 It intentionally connects OS concepts to Linux implementation.